BinaryCloudOps-ORG/docs.projectatomic.io/docs/README.md

 ## Accepted Formats

-docs.projectatomic.io will accept documentation in 3 formats:
+docs.projectatomic.io will accept documentation in 2 formats:

 * MarkDown
-* ReStructured Text
 * ASCIIDoc

+It is possible that we will also accept RestructuredText as well; that depends partly on whether Middleman is required for the automation.

 Additionally, all docs need to be under a single master directory (possibly with one or more subdirectories) in your repository, one which contains only